adrimus/adrimus.github.io/content/about.md

 ### Gaming Life

-Speaking of gaming, I'm particularly fond of Xcom.
+Speaking of gaming, I'm particularly fond of Xcom, Sonic the Hedgehog, Infamous, Batman: Arkham Trilogy and Spiderman games.
 It's my way of unwinding after a day of scripting and troubleshooting.
 There's something satisfying about conquering both technical challenges at work and virtual challenges in games.
+Lately I have less time and I have been enjoying Teenage Mutant Ninja Turtles: Shredder's Revenge.

 ### Let's Connect